AlexwellChen/Dependable-melody-player/README.md

 The difference between F_1 and F_2 is only between manual recovery and automatic recovery, the recovery process they perform is exactly the same.
 Please refer to the New member join section for the specific recovery process.

 ### Check
-In the check function, We will first initialize a new boardNum = 0.

-Then we iterate through the networkState array, counting the number of DEACTIVE, Master and Slave in the network.
+We start iterate through the networkState array first, counting the number of DEACTIVE, Master and Slave in the network.

 The number of DEACTIVE may indicates the CAN cable of current board is pluged out or not.
 When we detect 2 DEACTIVE, means we don't get response from other boards, the CAN cable may be lost in this case, thus we should enter failure F_3.
 (Not in loopback mode.
 The F_3 failure in loopback mode is different from none-loopback mode.)